dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 If you write tutorials for Dart or Flutter, we encourage you to consider using DartPad to enhance your tutorial.

-“*Exercises are an excellent learning tool!!!
-Thank you!*”
+"*Exercises are an excellent learning tool!!!
+Thank you!*"

-“*I learn coding concepts the best when I have to think through the entire process versus just being handed the solution.*”
+"*I learn coding concepts the best when I have to think through the entire process versus just being handed the solution.*"

-“*I like the live coding parts are free form.
+"*I like the live coding parts are free form.
-As long as you get the return correct, being able to write how you write it is nice.*”
+As long as you get the return correct, being able to write how you write it is nice.*"

 [DartPad]: {{site.dartpad}}
 [new dp issue]: https://github.com/dart-lang/dart-pad/issues/new/choose